Yorkshire Building Society Charitable Foundation has launched its Coronavirus Response Fund to support smaller charities during the COVID-19 outbreak.

 £20 million of Government Funding to enable ambitious technologies to build UK resilience following Coronavirus outbreak

 Grants of up to £50k will be available to technology and research-focused businesses to develop new ways of working and help build resilience in industries such as delivery services, food manufacturing, retail and transport, as well as support people at home in circumstances like those during the coronavirus outbreak.
-Find out more on the Government website.

 Government has announced that it will make extra funding available for schools to cover unforeseen additional costs incurred, including cleaning and keeping schools open over Easter.
-Find out more on the Government website.

 Tesco Bags of Help COVID-19 Communities Fund to support local communities across the UK in response to the coronavirus/COVID-19 crisis.
 It will support organisational need rather than fund specific projects.